If you just want a job then any cheap online TEFL course might do because 'most' schools in Asia don't fuss much about the course you took.

 What does the course content look like?

 Let's take a look at what some of the content inside the course looks like.
-The course uses a good deal of how-to videos that were shot in private and public schools primarily in Korea.
+The course uses a good deal of how-to videos that were mostly shot in private and public schools primarily in Korea.

-As mentioned in point one you have to be engaged.
-So the course employs interactive learning to do that.
+The courses employ interactive learning to do that.
 It does so by using different media such as video, audio, text and then Q&A, multiple choice, true or false, fill in the blank, etc.

 Over 3,000 people have already taken ESLinsider's courses